 Online Home Health Aide Certification Information

-A home health aide (HHA) is also sometimes referred to as a nursing aide (NA) or certified nursing aide (CNA).
-While all three positions can be very similar to one another, each has slightly different descriptions and certification requirements.
-A HHA certificate program isn't available fully online, but some schools do offer hybrid courses, which combine online academic study with hands-on training in classrooms or healthcare facilities.
+A home health aide (HHA) is sometimes referred to as a nursing aide (NA) or certified nursing aide (CNA).
+While all three positions are similar, they differ slightly in duties and certification requirements.
+An HHA certificate program isn't available fully online, but some schools do offer hybrid courses, which combine online academic study with hands-on training in classrooms or healthcare facilities.

 Online Home Health Aide Certificate Program Overview

-Home Health Aid Certificate programs are designed to teach students to care for patients in a home healthcare environment.
+Home health aide certificate programs are designed to teach students to care for patients in a home healthcare environment.
 Skills acquired through this program might include basic life support and an understanding of medical terminology.
 Students learn to care for a patient's basic human needs, as well as how to care for patients with illnesses or special dietary needs.
 Although certification is often voluntary in this field, many programs are designed to prepare students to take national certification exams offered by the National Association for Home Care & Hospice.

 Program Specifics and Requirements

 Although HHA certificate programs aren't available fully online, they are offered in hybrid formats, which allow students to complete some coursework online, while also attending classes on campus or completing clinical experiences in person.
 Although programs vary, some aspects of the online component may include an electronic video library, threaded discussions, interactive activities and live chats.

 Descriptions of Common Courses